camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/graphql.md

 ![graphql Connector query](../img/connectors-graphql-query.png)

 :::note
-Secrets are currently not supported in the Query/Mutation of a GraphQL Connector.
+Secrets are currently not supported in the **Query/Mutation** of a GraphQL Connector.
 :::

 :::note
-You can test your queries on publicly available GraphQL API here: [https://studio.apollographql.com/public/star-wars-swapi/home?variant=current](https://studio.apollographql.com/public/star-wars-swapi/home?variant=current)
+You can test your queries on publicly available GraphQL API [here](https://studio.apollographql.com/public/star-wars-swapi/home?variant=current).
 :::

 #### Example